Cohomological support varieties of certain monomial ideals

-This code builds our double complex using the values of $\Sigma_J$ using Corollary \ref{220}.
-The integration of our $\Sigma_J$ terms into this workflow should make it easy to rework this code to generate CSVs for other monomial ideals which can be constructed using this framework.
+This code builds our double complex using the values of $\Sigma_J$ using Lemma \ref{theoremareal}.
+The integration of our $\Sigma_J$ terms into this workflow should make it easy to rework this code to generate cohomological support varieties for other monomial ideals which can be constructed using this framework.